huggingface/alignment-handbook/README.md

 The Alignment Handbook aims to fill that gap by providing the community with a series of robust training recipes that span the whole pipeline.

+## News 🗞️

+* November 10, 2023: We release all the training code to replicate Zephyr 7B 🪁!

 ## Links 🔗

 * [Zephyr 7B models, datasets, and demos](https://huggingface.co/collections/HuggingFaceH4/zephyr-7b-6538c6d6d5ddd1cbb1744a66)